 If a club believes an individual member or a team accomplishment is worth a written article, the club can contact its supervisor explaining why the team is worth a story.
 After evaluating, club members may be contacted for interviews.
-The Sport Club Advisor will decide if the story will be published on the SCC webpage.
+The Assistant Director of Sport Clubs will decide if the story will be published on the SCC webpage.